fameteor/KAI-meteo/README.md

   ]
 }
 ```

+The application gets data from `https://www.infoclimat.fr/api-previsions-meteo.html?id=2988507&cntry=FR`.

 The main screen gives the meteo feeling, temperature, rain quantity and mean/max wind speed :

 ![main screen](screen_copies/main_screen.png)

-The second screen (accessible with the `ArrowDown` key) gives thehumidity, pressure, global cloudiness, wind direction and snow risk :
+The second screen (accessible with the `ArrowDown` key) gives the humidity, pressure, global cloudiness, wind direction and snow risks :

 ![second screen](screen_copies/second_screen.png)

-The `ArrowDown` key gives access back to the main screen
+The `ArrowUp` key gives access back to the main screen

-The forecast date can be choosen with the `SoftRight` and `SoftLeft` keys :
+The forecast date can be choosen with the `SoftRight` or `SoftLeft` keys :

 ![waiting screen](screen_copies/nextDate_screen.png)

-The city can be choosen with the `ArrowLeft` and `ArrowRight` keys :
+The city can be choosen with the `ArrowLeft` or `ArrowRight` keys :

 ![waiting screen](screen_copies/nextCity_screen.png)

-#TBD
+# Next versions

 - If snow, make snow icon blinking in alternate with cloud icon
 - Add an interface :